Hodge modules and Singular Hermitian Metrics

 \subsection{Hodge modules}

 Let $X$ be a complex manifold of dimension $n$.
-Let $\mathrm{HM}^p(X,w)$ be the category of polarizable Hodge modules of weight $w$ on $X$ with strict support.
-One of the main results in Saito's theory of Hodge modules \cite[Theorem 3.21]{Saito90a} is

-\begin{thm}[Structure Theorem] \begin{enumerate} Let X be a complex manifold of dimension $n$. \item If $\V$ is a polarizable variation of rational Hodge structures of weight $(w - n)$ on a Zariski open subset of $X$, then $\V$ extends uniquely to an object of $\mathrm{HM}^p(X,w)$. \item Conversely, every object $\M$ of $\mathrm{HM}^p(X,w)$ is obtained this way. \end{enumerate} \end{thm}
+Let $\mathrm{HM}^p(X,w)$ be the category of polarized Hodge modules of weight $w$ on $X$ with strict support $X$.
+One of the main results in Saito's theory of Hodge modules \cite[Theorem 3.21]{Saito90a} is \begin{thm}[Structure Theorem] Let X be a complex manifold of dimension $n$. \begin{enumerate} \item If $\cV$ is a polarized variation of rational Hodge structures of weight $(w - n)$ on a dense Zariski open subset of $X$, then $\cV$ extends uniquely to an object of $\mathrm{HM}^p(X,w)$. \item Conversely, every object $\cM$ of $\mathrm{HM}^p(X,w)$ is obtained this way. \end{enumerate} \end{thm}